elfrances/actFileTool/README.md

 Being able to generate a CSV file allows the file to be processed by an app such as Excel or LibreOffice, to do detailed data analysis and visualization.

-In addition, the tool can read the GPX input file from standard input, and it can write the GPX output file to standard output, so that it can be used in a *pipe* to do multiple operations in one shot.

 ## Building the tool

-To build the gpxFileTool binary all you need to do is run make at the top-level directory.
+To build the gpxFileTool binary all you need to do is run 'make' at the top-level directory.

 ```
 $ make